Donald Davies: Packet switching

 Davies and his team were the first to write communication protocols in a modern data-commutation context in an April 1967 memorandum A Protocol for Use in the NPL Data Communications Network written by Roger Scantlebury and Keith Bartlett.

 His work on packet switching, presented by Scantlebury, initially caught the attention of the developers of the ARPANET, a U.S. Department of Defense (DoD) network, at the Symposium on Operating Systems Principles in October 1967.
 The proposed network design was based on a hierarchical structure, with local networks communicating with a high level network.
-To deal with packet permutations (due to dynamically updated route preferences) and datagram losses (unavoidable when fast sources send to a slow destinations), he assumed that error control would be provided by end users of the network, thus inventing what came to be known as the end-to-end principle.
+To deal with packet permutations (due to dynamically updated route preferences) and datagram losses (unavoidable when fast sources send to a slow destinations), he assumed that error control would be provided by end users of the network, capturing the essence of what came to be known as the end-to-end principle.
 In Scantlebury's report following the conference, he noted "It would appear that the ideas in the NPL paper at the moment are more advanced than any proposed in the USA".
 Larry Roberts, of the Advanced Research Projects Agency (ARPA) of the United States Department of Defense (DoD), applied Davies' concepts of packet switching for the ARPANET, which went on to become a predecessor to the Internet.

 In July 1968, NPL put on a demonstration of real and simulated networks at an event organised by the Real Time Club at the Royal Festival Hall in London.
 Davies first presented his own ideas on packet switching at a conference in Edinburgh on 5 August 1968.
 In 1969, Davies was invited to Japan to lecture on packet switching.
 He gave a series of nine three-hour lectures, concluding with an intense discussion with around 80 people.

 During 1968-9, Davies directed the construction of the network, elements of which went live in early 1969, the first implementation of packet switching in the world.
 The local-area Mark I NPL network, became fully operational in January 1970.
 It was upgraded to the Mark II in 1973 with a layered protocol architecture, and remained in operation until 1986.
 The NPL team also carried out simulation work on packet networks, studying datagrams and network congestion in wide-area networks of a scale to facilitate data communications across the United Kingdom.
 These early years of computer resource sharing were documented in the 1972 film Computer Networks: The Heralds of Resource Sharing.
 Davies' original ideas influenced other research around the world, including Louis Pouzin's CYCLADES project in France.

 In a 1978 special edition of the Proceedings of the IEEE on packet switching, Bob Kahn, the guest editor, quoted Davies' reflections on ten years of experience with packet communication networks: